sohibebehairy-dot/The-Ouroborus/README.md

-# The-Ouroborus
+# 🐍 The-Ouroborus
-# 🌿 SMART Greenhouse
+## An IoT-Based Automated Greenhouse System Supported by a Mobile Application that Enables Live Monitoring of Temperature, Humidity, and Soil Moisture to Enhance Plant Growth

 ---

 ## 📖 Project Description

-The **SMART Greenhouse** is an IoT-based automated plant monitoring and control system built around the **ESP32 microcontroller**.
+The **Ouroborus** is an IoT-based automated plant monitoring and control system built around the **ESP32 microcontroller**.
 It continuously reads environmental data — soil moisture, temperature, humidity, and light levels — and responds intelligently to keep your plants in their ideal growing conditions, with or without human intervention.

 Whether you're growing vegetables, herbs, or ornamental plants, this system takes the guesswork out of plant care by giving you **real-time data**, **automated responses**, and **remote monitoring** — all in one compact, low-cost setup.